-Alberta was the first North American jurisdiction to introduce a GHG emission reduction policy, which is currently one of the most rigorous in Canada.
-In 2015, the Government of Alberta introduced the Climate Leadership Plan, which focuses on:
+Alberta was the first North American jurisdiction to introduce a GHG emission reduction policy, which is currently one of the most rigorous in the world.
+The Government of Alberta’s climate plan includes measures that:

-- putting a price on greenhouse gas emissions
+- put a price on greenhouse gas emissions

 Air Quality Monitoring